-When student's committee determines that Practical Research Project is complete, student will engage in oral defense of approximately two hours in length.
+When the student's committee determines that the Practical Research Project is complete, the student will engage in oral defense of approximately two hours in length.
 For graduation in May, this oral defense must be scheduled in February.
 The last day oral defense can take place is March 8.
-The oral examination is open to all members of CST community and to the public.
-Full faculty will be notified of time and place of this examination at least two days before it occurs.
-At conclusion of the defense, faculty will submit The Report of Oral Defense Form to the registrar.
-This form requires the signature of both faculty members on the D.Min.
+The oral examination is open to all members of the CST community and to the public.
+The full faculty will be notified of the time and place of this examination at least two days before it occurs.
+At the conclusion of the defense, faculty will submit The Report of Oral Defense Form to the registrar.
+This form requires the signature of both faculty members on the DMin.
 Project Committee and signifies the completion of the oral defense.
 The faculty will inform the student of any final revisions that must be made to the Project for it to be accepted and approved.
 The final draft of the Project is due on April 1 along with a Final Draft Approval Form (completed except for faculty signatures).